Summary

 - Ability to extract appropriate billing information as requested.

-- Organizes files and databases; maintain documents, both paper and electronic.
+- Organizes files and databases; maintains documents, both paper and electronic.
 Understands procedures to make files inactive and to recall inactive files.

 - Attends to calendars and meeting management as required, ensuring all arrangements are complete, including any travel arrangements.

-- Dockets case/matter deadlines.
+- Docket case/matter deadlines.
 Keeps attorneys apprised of deadlines.

 - Provides back‑up assistance to other administrative assistants and staff members as required.